aimclub/FEDOT/docs/source/fedot/features/pipeline_json.rst

 Model Pipeline import
 ------------------

-To import a chain, you need to create an empty *'Pipeline'* object, or an already used one, but all data will be overwritten during import.
-The *'load_chain'* method takes the path to a file with the JSON extension as an argument.
+To import a pipeline, you need to create an empty *'Pipeline'* object, or an already used one, but all data will be overwritten during import.
+The *'load_pipeline'* method takes the path to a file with the JSON extension as an argument.

 **Example of using a model:**